 A lot of work went into the album's arrangements and that's reinforced by the soaring trajectory of songs like "Midnight Danger”.

 You like guitars?
 There’s plenty on this record.
-Cock an ear to the tones on the slide-assisted “Heartbreak Hill” or the bustling “Summer Kiss” (and wait for the drums intermission from Adam Waugh in that one that ups the tension nicely.)
+Cock an ear to the tones on the slide-assisted “Heartbreak Hill” or the bustling “Summer Kick” (and wait for the drums intermission from Adam Waugh in that one that ups the tension nicely.)
 This is a record where creative dynamics abound.

-“Sound Is Life” is the record’s sleeper; the place where Michael Cornish’s weathered vocal is thrown into relief against a wall of guitars punctuated by an ascending riff.
+“Sound Of Life” is the record’s sleeper; the place where Michael Cornish’s weathered vocal is thrown into relief against a wall of guitars punctuated by an ascending riff.
 Geoff Mullard and Al Creed have well and truly gelled on guitars and constantly spark off each other.

 Equally at home when he’s brooding as declaiming, Cornish delivers some outstanding vocal performances.
 The superb “Servant” and the brusque closer “Behind The Sun” are cases-in-point.
 It's not hyperbole to say that this album is as good any you'll hear this year.